“This doesn’t look good,” said Anita.

 The two looked at each other for a moment.
 The dog quieted, then slowly backed away, before turning and fleeing into the woods.

 “Are you ok?”
 Anita extended her arm to help her younger sibling up.

 “I’m fine.”
-He dusted himself off, and knelt to pick up his slingshot, which he’d dropped during the dog’s sudden attack.
+He dusted himself off, and knelt to pick up his slingshot.
+He’d dropped it during the dog’s sudden attack.

 “You’re bleeding,” Deedee said, pointing.
 A thin line of blood appeared on his forearm, slowly trickling from small cuts.
 He hadn’t noticed the dog had bitten him, but the teeth marks were clearly visible.

 “I hope there isn’t a full moon tonight,” Deedee added.
 “Or we’re going to be in big trouble.”